-Polymetallic black shales are complex resources, which could show enrichment in number of heavy and base metals including vanadium.
-In black shales enriched metals dominantly occur via disseminated sulfidic minerals or via different organic-metal complexes.
-In case of vanadium, the development of metal porphyrins and isomorphic substitution of vanadium to the crystal structure of clay minerals have been suggested as the main pathways for metal trapping.
-However, until now technological limitations and inadequate breaching between the studies focused on inorganic and organic compounds have hindered development of more sound understanding of vanadium behavior through syngenetic enrichment in oxygen-deprived paleomuds to diagenetic maturation processes of organic-rich deposits.
+Polymetallic black shales are complex resources, which could show enrichment in the number of heavy and rare metals, including vanadium.
+In black shales, enriched metals dominantly occur via disseminated sulfidic minerals or via different organic-metal complexes.
+In the case of vanadium, the development of metal porphyrins and isomorphic substitution of vanadium to the crystal structure of clay minerals have been suggested as the main pathways for metal trapping.
+However, until now, technological limitations and inadequate breaching between the studies focused on inorganic and organic compounds have hindered the development of a more sound understanding of vanadium behavior through syngenetic enrichment in oxygen-deprived paleomuds to diagenetic maturation processes of organic-rich deposits.

-The objective of the PhD project is to investigate vanadium distribution in thermally immature black shales of the Baltic Paleobasin in order to understand factors and pathways, which controlled the development of vanadium enrichment.
-The secondary objective is to gain deeper insights into vanadium carriers in the considered black shales, as well as possible influence of diagenetic changes to vanadium retention, including alteration of organic matter and formation of authigenic phases.
+The objective of the PhD project is to investigate vanadium distribution in thermally immature black shales of the Baltic Paleobasin in order to understand factors and pathways, which controlled the development of vanadium enrichment and preservation.
+The secondary objective is to gain deeper insights into vanadium carriers in the considered black shales, including the possible influence of diagenetic changes and the formation of authigenic phases to vanadium retention.

-The project involves collaboration with the Laboratory of Inorganic Materials (TalTech), the Estonian Geological Survey and the Department of Geology, University of Tartu.
+The project involves collaboration with the Laboratory of Inorganic Materials (TalTech), the Estonian Geological Survey, and the Department of Geology, University of Tartu.